Should We Have Nuremberg Trials for American NeoCons Now and Save Millions of Lives – or Do It the Hard Way?

 Editing: Jim W. Dean

-Posted by Jim W. Dean on 6:49 pm, With 0 Reads, Filed under New World Order War, WarZone.
+Posted by Jim W. Dean, Managing Editor on December 31, 2011, With 0 Reads, Filed under New World Order War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.